BU-Spark/pitne-voter-app/README.md

 * Mobile view is improved but some formatting is subpar in comparison to desktop view
 * Website is slow (probably due to large .png files and slow Strapi server)
 * Ward and precinct do not display on the "Your Voter Info" page
+* The end-to-end test for "Your Voter Info" currently fails because it does not correctly search for ward and precinct; this test needs to be updated.
 * Candidate page "Election Date" section displays "N/A" instead of date info

 ***SEO Optimizations + Accessibility Issues***